preethitg/Partition_tolerance_NoSQL/personal_project_journal.md

 	Port Range : 8098 ; Source : 10.0.3.0/24 , 10.0.1.0/24
 	Port Range : 6000 - 7999 ; Source : 10.0.3.0/24 , 10.0.1.0/24

 After this change, **curl -i http://<ip_address_of_riak_node>:8098/buckets/food/keys/favorite** gave me "pasta" in all the nodes.
-Thus, during network recovery, all the nodes took the latest key for favorite and became consistent in their answers.
+Thus, during network partition recovery, all the nodes took the latest key for favorite and became consistent in their answers.